-Use these helpful tips to determine your own ring size, or that of a loved one, and to visualize popular ring widths on our model's hand.
+Use these helpful tips to determine your own ring size, or that of a loved one.
 Feel free to call us if you have questions about ring sizes and widths.

 - It is always best to measure your finger size by trying on "dummy rings,"

 you can order an inexpensive sizing set from us (see below), and it will only take

 a few days to get to you.
 This will allow you or your loved one to actually

 try on 4mm-wide plastic rings in half sizes between size 2 and size 14 to find